MicrosoftDocs/learn/learn-pr/azure/aks-deployment-pipeline-github-actions/includes/10-exercise-deploy-workflow.md

                  version: v3.3.1
        ```

-1. Next, log in to your AKS cluster using Azure CLI through another action that Azure provides you.
+1. Next, sign in to your AKS cluster using Azure CLI through another action that Azure provides you.
 Use the search bar on the right-hand side of the screen to look for "Set Context".
 Select the "Azure Kubernetes Set Context" action.

     :::image type="content" source="../media/10-aks-set-context.png" alt-text="Set AKS context":::